mikeparker/for-win/COMMON-ERRORS.md

 ### Unable to start: The running command stopped because the preference variable "ErrorActionPreference" or common parameter is set to Stop: 'MobyLinuxVM' failed to start.
 Failed to start the virtual machine 'MobyLinuxVM' because one of the Hyper-V components is not running.
 'MobyLinuxVM' failed to start.
 (Virtual machine ID E29796F3-81DE-4BA7-81DC-986110B3E602) The Virtual Machine Management Service failed to start the virtual machine 'MobyLinuxVM' because one of the Hyper-V components is not running (Virtual machine ID E29796F3-81DE-4BA7-81DC-986110B3E602). at Start-MobyLinuxVM, : line 287

 * Are you running Docker Desktop from inside a virtual machine, e.g. inside virtualBox?

+See https://github.com/docker/for-win/issues/4231 for evidence this is caused by nested virt See https://github.com/docker/for-win/issues/4138 someone trying to use AWS Windows Server nested virt See https://github.com/docker/for-win/issues/3460 someone trying to use Azure VM nested virt

 * Maybe VirtualBox or other 3rd party software preventing Hyper-V from running (e.g. 3rd party virus scanners)

 User reported VirtualBox DHCP fix: https://github.com/docker/for-win/issues/3895#issuecomment-504095490